 Bone Marrow Treatment: This is a two-part, two-day outpatient procedure.

 Day one consists of bone marrow aspiration, which removes a small amount of bone marrow fluid.

 Like the venous procedure, the bone marrow is a minor outpatient procedure.
 It’s simple and virtually pain-free!

 On day two you will receive the venous procedure (see above), which uses an IV to collect a blood sample.

-Each day, the clinicians will harvest, process and separate, then return the stem cells from the blood or bone marrow back into you intravenously.
+Each day, the clinicians will harvest, process and separate, then return the cells from the blood or bone marrow back into you intravenously.

 We understand.
 It’s a big step, but it’s the right step…

 Imagine a world with little or no shortness of breath, no chronic coughing, no wheezing or no fatigue.

 You can breathe easier and live an active life again!